deskavaenkelt/EcUtbildningDevOps/WindowsServer/ActiveDirectory/add_new_computers_to_domain/README.md

 Press `OK` and restart your computer.

-# Add Computer to an Existing Domain
+# Add Windows Server to an Existing Domain

-Klick on "Member of Domain", enter your domain and klick `OK`
+Click on "Member of Domain", enter your domain and Click `OK`

 ![computer_name_part_5](img/computer_name_part_5.png)